 This presentation is a high-level introduction to Oracle RAC.
 Many RAC beginner presentations are given by seasoned RAC experts and contain an overwhelming suite of technical discussions, covering a way too much information for the level of expertise of most attendees.
-This presentation is given by a beginner with the RACand will introduce attendees to RAC rather than bombard them with information they need not know when getting started with RAC.
+This presentation is given by a beginner with the RAC and will introduce attendees to RAC rather than bombard them with information they need not know when getting started.

 Thursday April 26, 2012, 12:15 p.m. – 1:15 p.m.

-Come meet us in person – send an email to firstname.lastname@example.org or tweet us @pythian to meet with someone onsite or talk to us what it’s like to work at Pythian.
-We are always looking to hire talented DBA’s from around the globe.
+Come meet us in person – send an email to email@example.com or tweet us @pythian to meet with someone onsite or talk to us about what it’s like to work at Pythian.
+We are always looking to hire talented DBAs from around the globe.

 Interested in working with Liz?
 Schedule a tech call.